federicotdn/verb/README.md

 ```

 **Note**: The mapping function will be called after evaluating code tags, and the request specification passed will already have its inherited/overridden values from parent headings.

-**Note**: When reading heading properties such as `Verb-Map-Request`, properties for parent headings are ignored by default.
-This can be controlled using the `org-use-property-inheritance` variable (default: `nil`).

 ### Body Lines starting with `*`